nehaljwani/team.exiv2.org/book/IMaEA.md

 Now to address your concern about **Exif.MinoltaCsNew.ISOSpeed**.
 It will throw an exception in Exiv2 v0.27.2.
 Was it defined in an earlier version of Exiv2 such as 0.21?
 I don't know.

 Your application code has to use exception handlers to catch these matters and determine what to do.
 Without getting involved with your application code, I can't comment on your best approach to manage this.
 There is a macro EXIV2\_TEST\_VERSION which enables you to have version specific code in your application.
+This is discussed in more detail here:  [13-9](13-9)

 [TOC](#TOC)